Diarmuidoc/computer-program-app/README.md

 - create, read, update and delete an association between computer and program called computerProgram.
 - read computerProgram for specific computerId or programId.

+The app contains:
+- Three controllers: ComputerController, ProgramController, and ComputerProgramController.
+- Three models: Computer, Program, and ComputerProgram
+- Main Kotlin file, to be run to run the app

 ## App Menu
 The menu of the app is split into 3 parts: Program; Computer; and Computer Program.
 A user can select a function by entering a the relative number associated with the action on the menu.
 The menu is laid out as follows: